rust-lang/book/nostarch/appendix.md

 `Option<Ordering>` that will be `None` when the values given don’t produce an ordering.
 An example of a value that doesn’t produce an ordering, even though most values of that type can be compared, is the not-a-number (`NaN`) floating point value.
-Calling `partial_cmp` with any floating point number and the `NaN` floating point value will return `None`.
+Calling `partial_cmp` with any floating-point number and the `NaN` floating-point value will return `None`.

 When derived on structs, `PartialOrd` compares two instances by comparing the value in each field in the order in which the fields appear in the struct